-SEASONAL VARIATION AND THE IMPACT OF THE NUMBER OF BUSINESS DAYS ness, the required net working capital varies during the year and the company's net working capital decreases toward the end of the year.
+SEASONAL VARIATION AND THE IMPACT OF THE NUMBER OF BUSINESS DAYS

+Terveystalo's revenue has typically been lower during the holiday seasons, particularly in July and August.
+The number of business days has an effect on revenue and earnings development, particularly when comparing quarterly performance.
+Due to the seasonal nature of business, the required net working capital varies during the year and the company's net working capital decreases toward the end of the year.
 Variation is due to the timing of pension and VAT payments, vacation pay obligations and service fees related to occupational health care, etc.